shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-viewability-and-environment-targeting-for-a-line-item.md

 1. If you want to target inventory by operating system, browser, language, device model, or carrier, apply the appropriate system settings to create a list of inventory to include or exclude.
 If you don't apply specific **System** targeting settings to the line item, all operating systems, browsers, languages, device models, and carriers will be targeted.
 1. If you want to target inventory by **page property** (query strings within an ad request) and tag position, apply the appropriate page property targeting settings.
-1. If you want to reach users on positioning of the video, playback method, or player's width, select the appropriate settings under **Video Player Targeting**.
+1. If you want to reach users on positioning of the video, playback method, or player's width, select the appropriate settings under **Video Player** targeting.
 1. If you want to reach users on program type, content duration and content rating, genre, network or delivery type, select the appropriate settings under **Video Content** targeting.

 ## Ad type - Native